From Silos to Systems: Process-Oriented Hazard Analysis for AI Systems: Background

 \section{Background}

 In this section, we situate our work in today's \ac{AI} safety discourse, \ac{RAI}, and system safety literature.
-We then briefly describe the key tenants and the steps of the \ac{STPA} framework in Section \ref{STPA_steps}.
+We then briefly describe the key tenets and the steps of the \ac{STPA} framework in Section \ref{STPA_steps}.

 Note that in this work, we use the Organisation for Economic Co-operation and Development (OECD) definition of an \ac{AI} system: \textit{``a machine-based system that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments."} \cite{Oecd2024-kr}.
-Rather than other existing definitions of \ac{AI} that sometimes emphasize certain techniques (e.g., \ac{ML}), our intention in adopting this definition is to encompasses a wide variety of technologies that can be considered as AI.
+An AI system consists of multiple components, including the input dataset, model, and resulting output.